-This is the second year of a pilot program.
-In the first year, we funded six reading groups, and we expect to be able to support a similar number of groups during the summer of 2022.
-The deadline for proposals is Friday, April 1, 2022.
+In the first two years of this pilot program, we were able to fund four to six reading groups per year, and we expect to be able to support a similar number of groups during the summer of 2023.
+The deadline for proposals is Friday, November 4, 2022.

 The Covid-19 pandemic and its resultant closures have disrupted and constrained traditional scholarly practices, from archival research to conference travel.
 At the same time, new forms of scholarly engagement have emerged and accelerated; virtual and hybrid conferences, for example, are now an established norm.
 As we make our way through a changed professional landscape, one thing is certain: there is a deep and persistent need to create spaces for faculty to gather together around shared intellectual pursuits.

 Faculty reading groups bring UW faculty together in conversation on an area of shared intellectual interest, and serve to deepen the knowledge of the topic among participants.
 These groups may lead to larger-scale collaborations among faculty in future years, but should initially be conceptualized as focused on reading (or viewing) and discussing recent research in an area of mutual interest.
 We welcome faculty reading groups to reserve Simpson Center spaces for their gatherings.

 Groups must be led by and consist of tenure-track faculty and/or teaching faculty at all ranks.
 They may include members from and be led by faculty from across the UW tri-campus.
 Faculty members who participated in summer reading groups in previous years may apply again for the summer of 2023, but priority will be given to newly configured groups.